sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/how-to-do-discovery-with-salesforce-marketing-cloud.md

 For campaigns or customer journeys to be implemented information is required about campaign content and how this relates to data stored in the Marketing Cloud account about the subscriber.

-Data integration with external systems includes file load for batch processes, APIs for real-time process and Salesforce connectors for CRM.
+Data integration with external systems includes file load for batch processes, APIs for real-time process and the Salesforce connector for CRM.
 Using these the Marketing Cloud can use data source inputs from external POS, CRM, e-commerce and data warehouse systems.

 Considerations for how a campaign will be implemented include frequency, complexity and volume of sending.